 Consumers have the right to settle disputes arising from sales or services contracts through the alternative dispute resolution procedure.
-The alternative dispute resolution bodies in the Czech Republic are the Office of the Financial Arbitrator, Czech Telecommunication Office, Energy Regulatory Office and the Czech Trade Inspection Authority.
+The alternative dispute resolution bodies in the Czech Republic are the Office of the Financial Arbitrator, Czech Telecommunication Office, Energy Regulatory Office, the Czech Trade Inspection Authority and the authorities that have submitted a request, have fulfilled their legal obligations and received an authorization (such as Czech Bar Association and Sdružení českých spotřebitelů, z.ú.).
 The competent alternative dispute resolution body is determined based on the area of goods and/or services provided under the agreement.
 The trader is obligated to provide the consumer with specified information on the alternative dispute resolution, as well as on the online dispute resolution platform provided by the European Commission.